The Boots sale just dropped 90% off deals starting from £1

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 Attention beauty lovers: the big Boots sale is here for 2025, with a sizeable 90 per cent off some of its bestselling beauty buys in-store, plus up to 80 per cent discount online.
-With all of our favourite brands participating, there are some excellent deals to snap up from the likes of Soap & Glory, Sculpted by Aimee and more.
+With all of our favourite brands participating, there are some excellent deals to snap up from the likes of Benefit, Soap & Glory and more.

 The high street retailer is known for hosting a mammoth sale each year, offering you the perfect chance to get products at a majorly discounted rate.
 In 2025, these bargains are looking better than ever, with Boots’s offering including bestselling brands, such as Drunk Elephant and Vera Wang.